Why Black Models Protested The Balenciaga Show

-Black models are getting fed up with Balenciaga's all-white catwalks.
+Models of color are getting fed up with Balenciaga's all-white runways.
 That's why they protested the brand's Paris Fashion Week show with signs reading "Black Models Matter" in French, BET reports.

 Advertisement